akshay-joshi-25/Price-Elasticity-and-Demand-Analysis-of-Avocados-in-California/README.md

 # 📂 **Datasets**

 The dataset used for this report was publicly made available by the Hass Avocado Board (HAB), an industry-funded agriculture promotion group established in 2002 to increase the consumption and value of Hass avocados in the United States.
-You can access the dataset by clicking [here](https://www.kaggle.com/datasets/timmate/avocado-prices-2020?resource=download)
+It functions under the supervision of the United States Department of Agriculture (USDA).

 This report focuses on analyzing avocado pricing data for the year 2020.
+You can access the dataset by clicking [here](https://www.kaggle.com/datasets/timmate/avocado-prices-2020?resource=download)

 # 🔧 **Tools Used**